-Founded in 1947, the Division of Gastroenterology has had a long history of excellence that continues today.
+Founded in the early 1940s, the Division of Gastroenterology has had a long history of excellence that continues today.
 Currently, the Division is composed of 80 faculty, 23 fellows, and over 150 staff.
 The Division's clinical activities include the following:

 - Outpatient Services provided at the Taubman Center and at our various satellite clinics at Briarwood, Brighton, Canton, Dexter, East Ann Arbor, Livonia, Northville, Saline, and the Veterans Affairs (VA) Ann Arbor Healthcare Center.